 John Ford employed scores of local Indians to play Apache warriors and the various Indian tribes of many of his other Westerns.
 More than 200 were hired to film the climactic attack on the stagecoach alone.
 For his commitment to providing them with much needed work (paying them on a union scale no less), the Navajos called Ford "Natani Nez," which means "tall leader."

-In 1938, John Ford gave John Wayne a copy of the script by Ted Nichols with a request to recommend an actor to play the Ringo Kid.
-After reading it, Wayne suggested Lloyd Nolan for the part, but Ford was non-committal to the idea.
-The next day however, Ford announced to Wayne that he wanted him to play the role.
+In 1938, John Ford invited John Wayne on a weekend boat trip to read a copy of the script by Ted Nichols with a request to recommend an actor to play the Ringo Kid.
+Ford said, "I'm having a hell of a time deciding whom to cast as the Ringo Kid.
+You know a lot of young actors, Duke.
+See what you think."
+Wayne suggested Lloyd Nolan for the part, but Ford was non-committal to the idea.
+"Nolan?"
+Ford asked incredulously.
+"Jesus Christ, I just wish to hell I could find some young actor in this town who can ride a horse and act."
+The next day, as the boat pulled into the harbour, Ford declared, "I have made up my mind.
+I want you to play the Ringo Kid."
 The offer left Wayne feeling as if he had been "hit in the belly with a baseball bat" ... and fearing that Ford would change his mind and hire Nolan instead.